 The ultimate goal of the Chicago White Sox is to compete for a championship every season.
 We take great pride in our team's accomplishments on the field, but just as important to the organization are our accomplishments off the field.
-Since its inception, Chicago White Sox Charities (CWSC) has donated more than $30 million to life-changing causes and non-profit organizations across the city, striving to make Chicago a better place to live, work and play.
+Grant funding from Chicago White Sox Charities (CWSC) and the White Sox Community Fund (WSCF), a McCormick Foundation fund, has delivered over $40 million to life-changing causes and non-profit organizations across the city, striving to make Chicago a better place to live, work and play.

 - Child Abuse Prevention and Treatment: Intervention and resource delivery programs for children and families experiencing abuse and neglect.
 This includes child, youth and family counseling, family support and home-visiting services.

-- Education: Academic enhancement programs for at-risk students and programs that support high scholastic achievement, completion of high school and entrance into post-secondary education programs.
-This includes recreation programs that tie participation to academics and track scholastic success.
+- Youth Education: Academic enhancement programs for at-risk students and programs that support scholastic achievement, completion of high school, and college acceptance and persistence.

 - Cancer Research and Treatment: Innovative medical research studies and invaluable support services for children and families affected by cancer.

 - Demonstrate a minimum of one full year of program services and outcomes